 Best time to visit: May-September

-This is the oldest national park in Canada, and the third in the world.
+One of the best places to visit in Canada, Banff National Park is the oldest national park in the country and the third oldest in the world.
 From the thrilling Gondola ride to colourful Banff town discovery, this is one of the coolest sites in North America.
 You are going to fall head over heels with this place- eat on the rooftop, walk on the Glacier, unwind in the natural hot spring, hike around the downtown Banff area, travel across the amazing Cave and Basin historical site, and admire the Wapta Falls.
 The most important recommendation, do not miss the ‘fake looking, still real’ Peyto Lake.